-Some hunters will want to bag a trophy buck, others will just want to put some venison in the freezer for the winter, and still others will want to teach their own children to shoot and hunt (after all, they will be the next generation of hunters).
+Some hunters will want to bag a trophy buck, others will just want to put some venison in the freezer for the winter.
+Some hunters will want to teach their own children to shoot and hunt (after all, they will be the next generation of hunters).

 If you are reading this article, you may already be an experienced deer hunter — or you may be new to hunting.
 If you’re frustrated that you haven’t been able to bag a deer yet over your life of hunting, or if you’ve shot several and are looking for new ways to enjoy the sport, then this article is for you.

 The best time to hunt, of course, is in the early morning when the light is just breaking out, and in the late afternoon and early evening before sunset.
-Most hunters already know this, as the deer will be out foraging at that time in the day, whereas in the middle of the day they’ll be hidden beneath the brush and trees.
+Deer will be out foraging at that time in the day, unlike the middle of the day when deer will be hidden beneath the brush and trees.

 Many hunters choose to hunt by traversing the countryside, scouting for deer through their binoculars.
 This has worked for many hunters no doubt, including some who are reading this.
 But this is also not the most effective way to hunt deer.
 Deer have a very acute sense of smell and hearing, so chances are that they’ll know you’re coming from a great distance away (this is why many who opt to hunt this way have to shoot their prey as it makes a beeline through an opening to cover).
 Because of their great sense of smell, it’s not only important to wash your hunting clothes with unscented detergent, but it’s also important to wash yourself.